Quality Control vs. Quality Assurance

 The other part of a firm’s quality management strategy, quality assurance (QA), is defined as planned activities within the manufacturing process that help to ensure the overall quality and safety of the product.
 QA tends to be more preventive and proactive, as the strategy aims to reduce defects and issues by assessing the process rather than the output.

-Quality Controls vs. Quality Assurance: Key Differences
+Quality Assurance vs. Quality Control: Key Differences

 Proactive vs. Reactive

-QA tends to be more proactive and QC reactive.
+QA tends to be more proactive and QC more reactive.
 This is mainly because a comprehensive QA strategy minimizes and prevents defects.
 Conversely, a QC plan usually takes place following quality assurance to assess more than just the processes used in creating the end-product and the product itself.

 Together, QC and QA can help determine where improvements should be made and uncover new competitive advantages.